Works how you work

 Yes.
 A user can access their Windows 10 Pro PC Remote desktop lets you unlock and access your own machine virtually—all your files, folders, and apps just the way you left them.
 Once you’re logged in, you can work on your device just as if you were working directly on it.
 Learn more.

 With more employees working remotely and across devices, it’s important to support bring-your-own-device (BYOD) scenarios.
-We offer self-service enrollment so users of a wide range of devices, including Mac, Linux, iOS and Android can quickly and easily join Azure AD and enroll in Microsoft Endpoint Manager (MEM) to access company resources.
+We offer self-service enrolment so users of a wide range of devices, including Mac, Linux, iOS and Android can quickly and easily join Azure AD and enrol in Microsoft Endpoint Manager (MEM) to access company resources.
 Once enrolled, MEM applies appropriate policies, to ensure that a device is encrypted with a strong password and has certificates for access to things like Virtual Private Networks (VPN) and WiFi.
 MEM can also ensure that devices are adhering to policy by checking-in the device’s health compliance status to Azure AD as it processes the user’s authentication.
 For guidance on deploying and using MEM your teams can check out our MEM documentation and tutorials.

 The dramatic shift from on-premise to remote work can create a shift in your corporate environment.
 Technology can play a role in reducing the impact.
 We’re helping business respond quickly to the challenges and making sure employees can work remotely without sacrificing collaboration, productivity or security.
 For more information, resources and tips on how to connect your workforce, support collaboration online or file share across distances, visit COVID-19 Remote Working.